 Sometimes all the apples on one tree will ripen at roughly the same time.
 If this is the case, it’s fine to pick them all at once.
 Some apple trees, however, ripen their crop over a few weeks.
 These trees will need to be picked a few times.

-Apple ripening is also affected by each apple’s location on the tree, and how well the tree is pruned for sunlight and air movement.
-Fruit on the top of the sunny side of the tree can ripen a week or two before fruit growing low inside the shady leaf canopy.
+Apple ripening is also affected by each apple’s location on the tree and how well the tree is pruned for sunlight and air movement.
+Fruit on the top of the sunny side of the tree can ripen a week or two before fruit grows low inside the shady leaf canopy.